 Brussels itself is quite expensive, but hey you only live once, right?

 So I had arrived in Brussels and I just didn’t feel it.
 Like not at all.
 My first impression was the dirty and scruffy metro.
 I thought to myself: ‘Puh, let’s see’.
 It didn’t click, and I was about to become desperate how to spend my last day there.

 BUT: a few people had told me about some comic book walls that are spread through the city.
 I decided to go and look for them.

 A sketched scavenger hunt through Brussels

-The comic book walls are found on many façades, some so well hidden that I’d advice you to walk the streets spinning around.
+The comic book walls are found on many façades, some so well hidden that I’d advise you to walk the streets spinning around.
 This page will help you find all the comic book walls.
 The easiest would be to get a city map, mark them and then check every wall you found

 Amongst them you’ll spot Tintin, Asterix and Obelix, Lucky Luke, Bob the Builder, just to mention a few. (a few other street art pieces got mixed into this gallery as well.)

 Surely looking for and at the comic book walls is free, but you wouldn’t want to miss this: the Belgian Waffels!

 How was your impression of Brussels?
 How did you like it?
 Did you find the comic book walls?